 The only solution is to flush the old fluid out of the system and refill it with new, fresh power steering liquid.

-When you turn your steering wheel, the control valve in the system lets the fluid flow into the pinion, thus allowing you to turn the wheel without much physical exertion.
+When you turn the steering wheel, the control valve in the system lets the fluid flow into the pinion, thus allowing you to turn the wheel without much physical exertion.
 As the steering wheel turns, the pinion moves against the steering rack, which drives the four wheels to the direction that you are navigating.

-In addition, a major role of the power steering pump is maintaining the optimum amount of pressure in the system, so that you can turn the steering wheel smoothly without exerting a lot of force.
+In addition, a major role of the power steering pump is maintaining the optimum amount of pressure in the system so that you can turn the steering wheel smoothly without exerting a lot of force.

 If the pump malfunctions for any reason, the “power” part of your steering system fails and you will find the steering wheel sticking when turning.
 A bad pump will not lock the wheel completely, but it will need much more force, which could be dangerous when you need to take a sharp turn in an emergency situation.